bmorein1977-dev/capera-portfolio/replit.md

 The frontend is built with React and TypeScript, using Vite for development.
 It leverages shadcn/ui components (based on Radix UI) and Tailwind CSS for a responsive, enterprise-friendly design with light/dark mode.
 TanStack Query manages server state, and Wouter handles client-side routing.

 ## Backend
-The backend utilizes Express.js with TypeScript, implementing a RESTful API with a layered architecture.
+The backend utilizes Express.js with TypeScript, implementing a RESTful API with a layered architecture using dependency injection.
+Storage instances are created in index.ts and passed to routes and authentication modules.
 It includes middleware for request logging, JSON parsing, and error handling.

 ## Data Storage
 PostgreSQL is used for data storage, with Drizzle ORM for type-safe operations, including connection pooling via Neon Database and schema migrations with Drizzle Kit.
+The DbStorage class (4400+ lines) implements all database operations with 139+ methods.

+## Critical Bug Fix (Oct 29, 2025)
+Resolved a critical circular dependency and class structure issue that prevented External Training Management methods from being loaded:
+- **Root Cause**: Premature closing brace at line 1836 ended DbStorage class early, excluding 2600+ lines of training-related methods
+- **Impact**: All External Training endpoints (providers, venues, courses, sessions, bookings) returned "undefined" method errors
+- **Solution**: Removed singleton export pattern, implemented dependency injection for storage, and fixed class structure
+- **Pattern**: `const storage = new DbStorage()` in index.ts, passed via `registerRoutes(app, { storage })` and `setupAuth(app, storage)`

 ## Authentication and Authorization
 A hierarchical, role-based access control (RBAC) system supports seven user roles.
 Authentication integrates with Replit Auth via OIDC, preserving existing user roles unless overridden by OIDC claims.